-Human-Centred Education (HCE) respects the whole human beings in all educative processes.
-HCE radically rethinks the aims of education, the nature of learning and the relationships between students, teachers, school administrators, parents and other stakeholders in the learning community.
+Human-Centred Education (HCE) radically rethinks the aims of education, the nature and processes of learning, and the relationships in learning communities.

 For more information on how to integrate Human-Centred Education in your schools or learning centres, please contact us.

 For more on Human-Centred Education, please see the books on Human-Centred Education.